MatejKovacic/RasPBX-install/SMS_and_MMS/README.md

 ```
 File names contain sender's number, date and time of receiving and some random text in so the files won't overwrite if you by some chance receive two SMS messages from the same number on exact same time.

-MMS Messages are also stored, but in two files: `.decoded`, which contains decoded MMS (with some binary data also - from this data we parse sender's number and MMS URL), and `.meta`, which contains medatata (basically sender's number and date/time).
+MMS Messages are also stored in three files: `.b64`, which is the original data received from USB dongle, `.decoded`, which contains decoded MMS (with some binary data also - from this data we parse sender's number and MMS URL), and `.meta`, which contains medatata (basically sender's number and date/time).
 Example:
 ```
+MSG_MMSC_20250815_234458_504.b64
 MSG_MMSC_20250815_234458_504.decoded
 MSG_MMSC_20250815_234458_504.meta
 ```

-Finally we just need to reload the dialplan and then you can test receiving SMS and MMS messages:
+Finally we just need to reload the dialplan and then you can start receiving SMS and MMS messages:
 ```
 /usr/sbin/asterisk -rx 'dialplan reload'
 ```

 ### Installation of SMS sender and SMS viewer

 This is simple.
 Just put all PHP files in a folder `/var/www/html/sms`.